xvik/gradle-java-lib-plugin/README.md

 Note that groovydoc task does not have encoding configuration, but it should use UTF-8 by defautl.

-For tests, encoding is important (especially on linux) because test forked process will not inherit root gradle encoding configuration.
+For tests, encoding is important (especially on windows) because test forked process will not inherit root gradle encoding configuration.

 #### Tasks